moq-wg/moq-transport/draft-ietf-moq-transport.md

 subscriptions.
 The client MAY choose to delay if OBJECTs are queued on the network, but needs to be prepared to receive a GOAWAY Failure from the server if it waits too long.

+The GOAWAY message does not change the state of active subscriptions.
+It is RECOMMENDED that the subscriber close existing subscriptions with an UNSUBSCRIBE message and the client close the connection once all subscriptions have terminated.
+An endpoint MAY reject new subscriptions while in the draining state.

 # Prioritization and Congestion Response {#priority-congestion}